-The goal of the Gold level is ensuring key integrity properties such as maintaining critical data invariants throughout execution and ensuring that transitions between states follow a specified safety automaton.
-Typically, these properties derive from software requirements.
-Together with the Silver level, these goals ensure program integrity, that is, the program keeps running within safe boundaries: the control flow of the program is correctly programmed and cannot be circumvented through run-time errors and data cannot be corrupted.
+The goal of the Gold level is to ensure key integrity properties such as maintaining critical data invariants throughout execution and guaranteeing that transitions between states follow a specified safety automaton.
+Typically these properties derive from software requirements.
+Together with the Silver level, these goals ensure program integrity, that is, the program executes within safe boundaries: the control flow of the program is correctly programmed and cannot be circumvented through run-time errors and data cannot be corrupted.

-SPARK defines a number of useful features used to specify both data invariants and control flow constraints:
+SPARK has a number of useful features for specifying both data invariants and control flow constraints:

-- Type predicates state properties that should always be true of any object of the type. - Preconditions state properties that should always hold on subprogram entry. - Postcondition state properties that should always hold on subprogram exit.
+- Type predicates reflect properties that should always be true of any object of the type. - Preconditions reflect properties that should always hold on subprogram entry. - Postconditions reflect properties that should always hold on subprogram exit.

-These features can be verified statically by running GNATprove in prove mode, similarly to what was done at the Silver level.
+These features can be verified statically by running GNATprove in proof mode, similarly to what was done at the Silver level.
 At every point where a violation of the property may occur, GNATprove issues either an 'info' message, verifying that the property always holds, or a 'check' message about a possible violation.
-Of course, a benefit of proving properties is that they don't need to be tested, which can be used to reduce or completely remove unit testing.
+Of course, a benefit of proving properties is that they don't need to be tested, which can be used to reduce or completely eliminate unit testing.

-These features can also be used to augment integration testing with dynamic verification that these key integrity properties are satisfied.
-To enable these additional verifications during execution, you can use either the compilation switch -gnata (which enables verification of all invariants and contracts at run time) or pragma Assertion\Policy (which enables a subset of the verifications) either inside the code (so that it applies to the code that follows in the current unit) or in a pragma configuration file (so that it applies to the entire program).
+These features can also be used to augment integration testing with dynamic verification of key integrity properties.
+To enable this additional verification during execution, you can use either the compilation switch -gnata (which enables verification of all invariants and contracts at run time) or pragma Assertion_Policy (which enables a subset of the verification) either inside the code (so that it applies to the code that follows in the current unit) or in a pragma configuration file (so that it applies to the entire program).

-The SPARK code is guaranteed to respect key integrity properties as well as being free from all the defects already detected at Bronze and Silver levels: no reads of uninitialized variables, no possible interference between parameters and global variables, no unintended access to global variables, and no run-time errors.
+The SPARK code is guaranteed to respect key integrity properties as well as being free from all the defects already detected at the Bronze and Silver levels: no reads of uninitialized variables, no possible interference between parameters and global variables, no unintended access to global variables, and no run-time errors.
 This is a unique feature of SPARK that is not found in other programming languages.
 In particular, such guarantees may be used in a safety case to make reliability claims.

-The effort in achieving that level of confidence based on proof is relatively low compared to the effort required to achieve the same level based on testing.
-Indeed, confidence based on testing has to rely on a nearly comprehensive testing strategy.
-In fact, certification standards define criteria for approaching comprehensive testing, such as Modified Condition/Decision Coverage (MC/DC), which are notoriously expensive to achieve.
-Many certification standards allow the use of proof as a replacement for testing, in particular DO-178C in avionics, EN 50128 in railway and IEC 61508 in process and military.
-Obtaining proofs, as done in SPARK, can thus be used as cost effective alternative to unit testing.
+The effort in achieving this level of confidence based on proof is relatively low compared to the effort required to achieve the same level based on testing.
+Indeed, confidence based on testing has to rely on an extensive testing strategy.
+Certification standards define criteria for approaching comprehensive testing, such as Modified Condition / Decision Coverage (MC/DC), which are expensive to achieve.
+Some certification standards allow the use of proof as a replacement for certain forms of testing, in particular DO-178C in avionics, EN 50128 in railway and IEC 61508 for functional safety.
+Obtaining proofs, as done in SPARK, can thus be used as a cost-effective alternative to unit testing.